 As an older person, you may be able to receive winter fuel payments, free bus passes, eye tests and gas safety inspections, for example.

-You may be entitled to a Housing Grant from your local council towards the cost of housing repairs or to adapt your home to meet your care and/or mobility requirements, for example.
+You may be entitled to a Disabled Facilities Grant from your local council towards the cost of housing repairs or to adapt your home to meet your care and/or mobility requirements.

 Intermediate Care